I’m as goal-driven as they come.

 You have both short and long-term goals for your ministry.
 It’s unlikely that your volunteer teams will become highly engaged in your ministry goals.
 They might like them and be inspired by them, but their involvement is more limited as a volunteer.
 They’re going to show up and do something.
 They’re unlikely to “strive towards something over time.”
 This is the beauty of a clearly defined win.
 Since volunteers are going to show up and do something, we can clarify wins for our volunteers when they show up.
 When more and more volunteers win on a weekly basis, it drives us toward achieving our goals.
 Also, when a volunteer knows what it takes to win every single Sunday, they’re more likely to feel successful.

-Let me give you a really great example.
-A few weeks ago I was touring North Point’s newest physical campus, Woodstock City Church.
+A few years ago I was touring Woodstock City Church (a North Point Community Church campus).
 I was in the elementary large group area when I came across this picture hanging on the wall.
 I’d seen it before and I think it’s one of the greatest things ever.

 Producer: To provide LEADERSHIP and CONNECT relationally with a team of VOLUNTEERS to ensure the BEST possible large group EXPERIENCE.

-Host: To bring out LUGHTER and EMOTION in kids through GAMES and HUMOR in large group.
+Host: To bring out LAUGHTER and EMOTION in kids through GAMES and HUMOR in large group.